itswadesh/anne-docs/admin-user-manual.md

 - Customer-> Name and address of the customer will show up in this block.
 - Payment Details-> The payment method selected to place the order.

+#### Create Order

+Sometimes you may need to create an order from the admin panel.
+Yes, you can do it!
+The system has an easy to use interface with all needed features to create an order.

+Go to orders and then click over the CREATE ORDER.
+Next screen finds the customer you want to create the order for.
+Type the name/email/nice name, the result will show up soon.
+Select the customer and click PROCEED button to populate the order form.
+In same way you have to select the products, you can select multiple products.

+The order creation screen is self-descriptive.
+You can save the order to proceed later by choosing SAVE AND BACK or you can choose PLACE THE ORDER to process the order right way.

 ### Abandoned Carts

 - Abandonment Carts is an ecommerce feature where vendor can see all the abandoned cart ,and m anage them.